bytejutsu/report/part_2_fundamentals_of_web_apps/chapter_3_achieving_a_non_blocking_behaviour/2_asynchronous_runtimes.md

 **C**: is **not an asynchronous** programming language.
 As it needs the use of the POSIX pthread library to be able to achieve concurrency.

 **an asynchronous** language technically is a language that natively supports concurrency without the need of a third party.
-An example of that is the **erlang** which supports concurrency by design.
+An example of that are the **erlang** and **go** programming languages which support concurrency by design.

 {% endhint %}